navi-is-hardworking/VimAtHome/README.md

 # VimAtHome

-My own personal fork of the almighty codeFlea https://github.com/Richiban/CodeFlea I would recommend downloading the original as it has reasonable default keybindings and a guide.
-This one has no guide and the keybindings are tailored to a very specific ZMK setup.
+Personal development fork of the codeFlea https://github.com/Richiban/codeflea This is primarily for personal use and has no built in keybindings or guide.
+I would recommend using the original but you are welcome to use this if you wish.

 ```
-//  Place your key bindings in this file to override the defaults
 [
     {
         "key": "ctrl+;",